Swiplist/akin/README.md

 > Recommendation Engine Library based on Collaborative Filtering.
 Node.js implementation using MongoDB via Mongoose.

+Forked and modified from `@asymmetrik/akin` for our `Swiplist-Server` project.

+Modified `sample.service.js` to allow filtering by item types as well as loosening some of the parameters for suggestions.

 > Provides hooks for logging user activity on items referenced by an ObjectID and an optional item type.
 Additional methods provide execution of a scalable, collaborative filtering algorithm that outputs recommendation results for each user into a namespaced Mongo collections.
 These results can then be retrieved and integrated into the application as desired.

 ## Table of Contents